sunil233/POC.Database/README.md

 # Installation

-1) Download the Project
+1) Download the Project.
-2) Create a database in the Sql Server
+2) Create a database in the Sql Server.
-2) Publish the Project
+2) Publish the Project.

+# Disclaimer
+ This project is for training and learning purpose only.